Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Andrew Kaplowitz - Citigroup Global Markets, Inc.

-Solutions and services which went down 3% last quarter, I think up 4% you said this quarter.
+Solutions and services, which went down 3% last quarter, I think up 4% you said this quarter.
 We know solutions is big in heavy industries.
 You already mentioned that you still expect heavy industries to be up low-single digits for the year.
 Is there any evidence though that it is accelerating a little?
-I mean, I know you mentioned nothing really going on in oil and gas.
+I mean I know you mentioned nothing really going on in oil and gas.
 What about mining or some of the other segments of heavy industries?
 What contributed to that sort of inflection in the solutions business?

 Blake D. Moret - Rockwell Automation, Inc.

 Yeah.
 It's still variable around the world.
 So we mentioned last quarter that we are seeing a bit of a improvement in mining in Asia, for instance, but we're not ready to call it broad-based around the world.
-We still see pressure from lower commodity prices like copper still below $3 a pound, and we're still dealing with overcapacity in steel that's putting pressure on that.
+We still see pressure from lower commodity prices like copper still below $3 a pound, and we're still dealing with overcapacity in steel, that's putting pressure on that.

 That being said, we've got some bright spots.
 So metals has been relatively strong as customers modernize and, in some cases, consolidate facilities but adding automation.
 In North America, the lower cost of feedstock in natural gas is giving us good growth in chemical.
 So it's spotty around the world.
 We're not ready to call a general recovery, but there are spots that have contributed to that relatively improved performance in solutions and services.